Bachelor of Science (Honours) in Construction - Common Entry (CEY) CW438

 - Facilities and Buildings Services Management

 An industrial work placement module between Years 3 and 4 will provide students with an opportunity to enhance their learning in a Quantity Surveying Practice, Facilities Management role or a Construction Company.

 Applicants should choose CEY (Common Entry) if they are undecided on their speciality and can decide on their degree option at the end of Year 3.
-Applicants that select a specific degree option at CAO stage are guaranteed a place on that programme, subject to meeting the entry requirements and points.
+Applicants that select a specific degree option at CAO stage are guaranteed a place on that course, subject to meeting the entry requirements and points.
 All applicants may change their selection up to the end of Year 3 and must confirm their specialism at that point.

 Quantity Surveying (QSY)

 This course equips students with an understanding of construction and building management, specialising in management of costs and contracts for construction and refurbishment projects.
 Graduates can find employment in Ireland or abroad in a wide range of construction sector areas.
 To link to the QSY course detail click here »